comp426-2023-spring/a01-HadiaShehwar/README.md

 // Require fs module

 // Require minimist module (make sure you install this one via npm).

 // Use minimist to process one argument `--port=` on the command line after `node server.js`.

-// Define allowed argument name 'port'.

 // Define a const `port` using the argument from the command line.
 // Make this const default to port 3000 if there is no argument given for `--port`.